“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 It all happened so quickly, I didn’t really know what was happening.
 Apparently Kiko pierced the top of the tunnel with Lone’s stave, stopping our forward motion and using that momentum she tossed me up upwards through a small hole in the top of the tunnel, then using my momentum to carry her with me as she let go of the stave.

-We gazed at each other for a moment before she pushed herself up and took off her mask.
+She pushed herself up and took off her mask.

 “You alright?” she asked, helping me on my feet.

-I took off my mask as well, “Yeah but a little warning would help next time” I said making sure I was all in one piece.
+I took off my mask as well.
+“Yeah, but a little warning would help next time,” I said making sure I was all in one piece.

 I knew she was going say that.
 I think she rather enjoyed tossing me around.